bombadil78/javacademy-oca/README.md

   * Expressed with static members and methods
   * Access of non-static members/methods is not possible from within a static context (there is no appropriate object yet...)
 * Interfaces
+  * Visibility of interface is either public or package-private
-  * Visibility is always public
+  * Visibility of methods is always public
   * Fields are always final
   * Non-static methods are either abstract or have a default modifier
 * Default methods